alibabacloudkorea/ACKC/Welcome file.md

 3. This is the result of GA configuration.
 The red boxes in the image are what you should be aware of for further configuration later on.

 	![](https://github.com/rnlduaeo/alibaba/blob/master/Screen%20Shot%202020-07-15%20at%206.34.31%20PM.png?raw=true)
 4. Origin server is hosed in Alibaba Cloud and I added its public IP address.
+An Endpoint Group IP should be added to cloud security group.
 ![](https://github.com/rnlduaeo/alibaba/blob/master/Screen%20Shot%202020-07-15%20at%206.35.16%20PM.png?raw=true)
+5. In ecs console, I added abiv

 ## Create files and folders